-Jack Morrison spent six months working until midnight, finger tips calloused and always sore, eyes strained and stained with sunspots, back sore from hunching over his high school science project.
+Jack Morrison spent six months working every night until midnight, finger tips calloused and always sore, eyes strained, back sore from hunching over his high school science project.
 It was more than a project.
-It was an invention that will change the world and rescue his hopes and dreams from the abyss.
+It was an invention that would change the world and rescue his hopes and dreams from the abyss.

 He adjusted the rickety, flexible lamp, lowering it over a string of tiny bulbs.
-The last bulb in his plier glowed red, but not too red.
+The last bulb in his needle nose pliers glowed red; hot but not too hot.
 Jack pressed the tiny single-wire electrode into the glass, slowly, carefully, his hands shaking.
-If he did this wrong he’d be up another hour or more.
-The electrode pressed into the molten glass, the waxy coating burning off the metal.
+If he did this wrong he’d be working another two hours or more.
+The electrode sunk into the molten glass, like a needle piercing flesh, the waxy coating burning off the metal.
 Success.
-He’d managed to insert the electrode, without letting the argon gas escape the bulb.
-The painstaking process could, no doubt, be done better by a machine, but the idea needed to be borne by human hands first.
+He’d managed to insert the electrode without letting the argon gas escape the bulb.
+The painstaking process could, no doubt, be done better by a machine, but the prototype needed to be born by human hands first.

 Mel, Jack’s father, entered the garage where Jack toiled every night, carrying a plate with one cookie and a glass of powdered milk.
 “Hey, buddy.
 How’s it going?”
-Mel set the desert down, his arm muscles pressing on his shirt like it was plastic wrap.
-He worked in a construction pod, and it showed, was average height, brown hair, thinning at the top, but only peppered with grey.
+Mel set the dessert down, his arm muscles pressing on his shirt like it was plastic wrap.
+He worked in a construction pod, and it showed in his muscles.
+Other than that, he was average height, brown hair, thinning at the top, peppered with grey.
 His eyes were kind and everyone liked him.
-Jack, on the other hand, had the same eyes, but his experience with people was altogether different.
-And his eyes were where the similarities ended.
-Jack had red hair, carrot top, thick as a mulberry bush, taller than his father at age sixteen, lanky and no muscle tone what-so-ever.
+Jack had the same eyes, but his experience with people was altogether different.
+The similarities ended.
+Jack at sixteen had carrot-top red hair, thick as a mulberry bush; he was taller than his father, lanky with no muscle tone what-so-ever.

 “I’m doing good.”
 Jack didn’t move toward the cookie.
-They were good, but flourless and sugarless, those items were too expensive, so it wasn’t terribly exciting to eat.
-His eyes rolled as he grabbed the cookie anyway, shoving it into his mouth in one bite.
+They were okay, but flourless and sugarless, those items were too expensive, so the cookie wasn’t terribly exciting to eat.
+His eyes rolled as he grabbed the treat anyway, shoving it into his mouth in one bite.
 “I think I’ve done it,” Jack said with his mouth full.

 Jack leapt from the chair, grabbed the trash bin, took out a couple of bags, leaving it half full.
 He pulled up the squeaky garage door by hand, the motor broken, and wheeled the half-empty container out to the street.

 Jack’s heart stopped, he backed up.
-Adrenaline flooded his veins and he wanted to run away, but knew that would only get him killed, his parents too.
+Adrenaline flooded his veins and he wanted to run away, but knew that would only get him killed, along with his parents.

 “Hey, stick bug, call for yo mom or yo dad,” the man said, his voice booming.
 “But stay right where you is.”

 Jack knew the drill, but never had to deal with the gangers directly.
-Crypt collectors would come around once a month and collect ‘protection’ money, but it was pure extortion.
+Crypt collectors came around once a month to collect ‘protection’ money, but it was pure extortion.
 “Dad!”
 Jack yelled.